planetEarth1886/FrontEnd/README.md

     2-2) npx serve -s build
     (localhost will run at port 5000)

-if you contact us, email to planetearth.dsc@gmail.com or lhky0708@gmail.com
+If you want contact us, email to planetearth.dsc@gmail.com or lhky0708@gmail.com 😊😊